junior1712/task-managment/README.md

 3. Copy the .env file in your project directory : `cp .env.example .env`
 4. Configure your database settings in the .env file
 5. Run database migrations: `php artisan migrate`
-6. Run npm dev: `npm run dev`
+6. Generate an application key: `php artisan key:generate`
-7. Generate an application key: `php artisan key:generate`
+7. Run the development server for your web application by running the command: `npm run dev`
-8. Serve the application: `php artisan serve`
+8. Avoid running `npm run dev` and `php artisan serve` in the same terminal, as it can cause conflicts and errors.
+This is because `npm run dev` starts the development server for your web application, while `php artisan serve` initiates a local development server for the application.
+Running both commands simultaneously in the same terminal can lead to port conflicts and other issues.
+Instead, use separate terminals or a tool like concurrently to run them independently and avoid any conflicts.
-9. Open your web browser and navigate to the provided local URL (e.g., http://localhost:8000)
+10. Serve the application: `php artisan serve`
-10. Run npm dev: `npm run dev`
+11. Open your web browser and navigate to the provided local URL (e.g., http://localhost:8000)

 ## Running the Application with Laragon on localhost